This website uses cookies by default. Find out more on our Information about Cookies page.

-We can provide a Disabled Facilities Grant to adapt the home of a person with a disability.
+We can provide a disabled facilities grant to adapt the home of a disabled person.

 It is available to:

-Private tenants may qualify for help with adapting a property if you have a person with a disability living in your house.
+Private tenants may qualify for help with adapting a property if you have a a disabled person living in your house.

-You must use the grant for adaptation work recommended by your Occupational Therapist (OT).
+You must use the grant for adaptation work recommended by your occupational therapist.
 You may need extra work to make sure the required adaptations can be completed.

 You may get up to £35,000.
 The size of the grant will depend on the cost of the work required and your financial circumstances.